-That the city council ask the City to work with the appropriate parties including but not limited to HR department, labor partners and Ethics Commission to
+That the city council ask the City to work with the appropriate parties including but not limited to HR department, labor partners and Ethics Commission to research and consider the benefit of assigning an "ethics liaison" in every city department similar to what the cities of Los Angeles and Long Beach have done.
+(See notes in Addendum - Ethics Liaisons)

-- develop a plan to introduce new Ethics resources and/or new Ethics requirements and trainings for city employees; - 2. develop a plan to introduce new Ethics resources and/or new Ethics requirements and trainings for Elected Officials, Commissioners and the general public; - 3. develop a compliance tracking system;
+- 1. develop a plan to introduce new Ethics resources and/or new Ethics requirements and trainings for city employees; - 2. develop a plan to introduce new Ethics resources and/or new Ethics requirements and trainings for Elected Officials, Commissioners and the general public; - 3. develop a compliance tracking system;